terop/ktra-indexer/README.md

 ## Authentication

 This application only supports WebAuthn as the authentication method.
-To register the first authenticator for a user set the `:allow-register-page-access` value to `true` in the config.
+There are two options to allow registration of the first authenticator for a user:

+* Set the `:allow-register-page-access` value to `true` in the config file
+* Set an environment variable called `ALLOW_REG_ACCESS` to a non-empty value

 This allows you to register an authenticator by navigating to the `<app url>/register` page.
-After registering the authenticator change the config value back to `false`.
+After registering the authenticator change the config value back to `false` if you used the first option mentioned above.
 Further authenticators can be registered on the same page when being logged in to the application.